-Note 25 : Share-based payments
+Note 24 : Share-based payments

+The Company provides share-based payment schemes to its employees, during the year ended 31st March 2020 an employee stock option plan (ESOP) was in existence.
+The scheme detailed below is managed and administered, compensation benefits in respect of the scheme is assessed and accounted by the Company in accordance with Ind AS 102 (Share based payments).

-The Company provides share-based payment The scheme detailed below is managed and (Share based payments).
-The relevant details of the scheme and the gr administered, compensation benefits in resp A. Details of Options granted as on Marc Type of Arrangment Date of Grant Number of options granted Fair Value on the date of Grant (In Rs) Vesting conditions Weighted average remaining contractual life (in years) Method of Settlement Employee Stock Option ( Plan A ) Friday, October 16, 2009 9,869,800 4.82 25% - 12 Month from the date of Grant, 25% - 24 Month from the date of Grant, 25% - 36 Month from the date of Grant, 25% - 48 Month from the date of Grant.
-4.55 Equity Employee Stock Option ( Plan A ) Thursday, April 01, 2010 339,200 4.81 25% - 12 Month from the date of Grant, 25% - 24 Month from the date of Grant, 25% - 36 Month from the date of Grant, 25% - 48 Month from the date of Grant.
-4.55 Equity Employee Stock Option ( Plan A ) Monday, April 11, 2011 424,050 5.11 25% - 12 Month from the date of Grant, 25% - 24 Month from the date of Grant, 25% - 36 Month from the date of Grant, 25% - 48 Month from the date of Grant.
-4.55 Equity Employee Stock Option ( Plan A ) Tuesday, December 03, 2013 1,434,000 4.82 40% - 12 Month from the date of Grant, 20% - 24 Month from the date of Grant, 20% - 36 Month from the date of Grant, 20% - 48 Month from the date of Grant.
-NA Equity
+The relevant details of the scheme and the grant are as below.

+A. Details of Options granted as on March 31, 2020 are given below:

+Type of Arrangment Date of Grant Number of options granted Fair Value on the date of Grant (In Rs) Vesting conditions Weighted average remaining contractual life (in years) Method of Settlement Employee Stock Option (Plan A) Friday, October 16, 2009 9,869,800 4.82 25% - 12 Month from the date of Grant, 25% - 24 Month from the date of Grant, 25% - 36 Month from the date of Grant, 25% - 48 Month from the date of Grant, 3.55 Equity